gobblegoob/CSRCreator/README.md

 Each directory will hold the CSR file and the Key file.
 <b>Important! </b>ensure that the signed PEM files are Base 64 encoded.
 <i>Note:</i> The script will create a json file that will store path and hostname data to account for the time taken to get the certificates signed.
 Please don't delete this file till you no longer need it.
 It is saved in the root path for the application and will be named csr_list_[DATE].json

+<b>The CSR's will be created with the following fields:</b>
+ - CN: Appliance FQDN
+ - SAN: Appliance FQDN
+ - SAN: Appliance IP address

 <h3>Create PKCS12 certificates</h3>
 When you have your signed PEM files in Base 64 format, place them in the associated host directory with the keys.
 This is crucial or the script will fail to create your PKCS12 files.